 During the year, the Company provided to and received from IGM and its subsidiaries, a member of the Power Corporation group of companies, certain administrative and information technology services.
-During the year, IGM notified the company that it intends to terminate its long-term technology infrastructure related sharing agreement with the Company in the first quarter of 2021 (note 4).
+During the year, the Company and IGM executed a termination agreement covering the transition of shared information technology services from the Company to alternate providers over a number of years.
 The Company also provided life insurance, annuity and disability insurance products under a distribution agreement with IGM.
 In addition, the Company provided distribution services to IGM.
-During 2016, the Company was appointed as sub-advisor to Great-West Funds, Inc. and Great-West Capital Management, LLC, affiliated companies, to act as an investment advisor to a series of Great-West Funds.
 All transactions were provided at market terms and conditions.

-The Company owns 9,200,518 shares representing a 3.86% ownership interest in IGM.
+The Company owns 9,200,448 shares representing a 3.85% ownership interest in IGM.
 The Company uses the equity method to account for its investment in IGM as it exercises significant influence.
-In 2020, the Company recognized \$25 for the equity method share of IGM net earnings and received dividends of \$21 from its investment in IGM (note 6).
+In 2021, the Company recognized \$33 for the equity method share of IGM net earnings and received dividends of \$21 from its investment in IGM (note 6).

-During the year, the Company completed the sale of GLC to Mackenzie.
-The Company recorded a gain on disposal of \$143 after-tax, net of restructuring and other one-time costs of \$16 after-tax (\$22 pre-tax) (note 3).
+During the year ended December 31, 2020, the Company completed the sale of GLC Asset Management Group Ltd to Mackenzie.
+The Company recorded a gain on disposal of \$143 after-tax, net of restructuring and other one-time costs of \$16 after-tax (\$22 pre-tax) in 2020.